HONORS and AWARDS

 The City of Lonetree, a Denver suburb, sponsors an excellent competition annually.
 In 2008 my shot of a Utah cataract near Sundance won "Best in Show" Color.

 Last, dating back to around 2000 to 2002 two of my shots earned Best Color Landscape honors in the Louisville Art Association's National Juried Photography Contest.
-I'm looking forward to participating in all three of these events this year.

 RECOGNITION FOR THE GALLERY